-BPH Treatment in Kansas City, KS
+BPH Treatment in Kansas City and Overland Park

-Manage Your BPH Symptoms With One of the Treatments Below
+Manage Your BPH Symptoms Non-Surgical Treatments

 It is important to note that BPH is not cancerous, and thus does not require any sort of radiation or chemotherapy.
-However, people often find BPH to unmanageable and an interference with their daily lives and routines.
+However, people often find BPH to unmanageable and interfere with their daily lives and routines.
 There are a number of treatment options available to help ease symptoms, but it is important to understand the details of each specific treatment and consult with your doctor before making a final decision.

 Watching and Waiting